Global spend on wearable devices is forecast to pass USD $81.5 billion in 2021, almost 20% higher than last year.

 Wearable devices in healthcare track a patient’s vitals whether they are well or not, so they can be used to create a benchmark to help doctors detect early symptoms of diseases or conditions.
 If a wearable device notices these anomalies, it can inform the patient and encourage them to engage with a healthcare practitioner.
 The doctor could then access the information tracked by the device and leverage the report to inform the patient’s diagnosis.
 Early diagnosis means that doctors can create treatment plans sooner.
 Early detection and treatment are essential when chronic diseases affect 47% of the Australian population.

-Wearable devices, alongside interoperability, can help both practitioners and patients by providing a platform for patient data sharing among medical professionals.
+Wearable devices, alongside interoperability, can help both practitioners and patients by providing a healthcare integration platform for patient data sharing among medical professionals.
 Such connections between institutions can help doctors collaborate on diagnoses where needed.

 Data from wearable devices can improve collaboration between institutions